 - Refrigerate leftover cake and let come to room temperature before serving.
 You can also warm it up slightly in the microwave or in a low oven.
 The texture of this cake is lovely either way, but it is particularly dreamy when room temperature or warmer.

 Thanks for taking the time to read today.
-I hope you learned a bit about working with sugar syrups, about the Food and Wine Conference, and that you are inspired to make some of this fantastic cake.
+I hope you’re inspired to make some version of this fabulous truffle cake.

 Have a lovely day.